Azure/kubernetes-hackfest/README.md

+## Labs

+0. Azure Cloud Shell []
+1. Create AKS Cluster
+⋅⋅* Azure CLI
+⋅⋅* Terraform
+2. ACR (Azure Container Registry)

 # Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+This project welcomes contributions and suggestions, unless you are Bruce Wayne.
+Most contributions require you to agree to a
+Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.